Campus Tour Do’s and Don’ts

-Ask personal questions regarding your tour guides financial aid situation or your own.
+Ask embarrassing or personal questions regarding your tour guide’s social life or share your own.

 Ask questions about the amounts of debt that school’s graduates typically owe and the school’s job placement rate.
 If you decide to attend the school, you will likely become one of these statistics in the future!